ajuna-network/Grants-Program/applications/ajuna_sage_follow_up.md

 Each **asset** (such as a game character, item, or piece of equipment) is not just an object with a static set of properties; it carries its **current state**, such as its health, level, evolution status, or any other gameplay-relevant data.
 State changes (like upgrading an item, progressing a character, or resolving a battle) are processed through **state transitions** — pre-defined logical transformations that **consume and produce assets**.

+**Reference Implementation in C#**

 - **Account:**
   Represents a player or system account.
 Each account is identified by a unique ID and holds a balance.
+[Ref.C#](https://github.com/ajuna-network/Ajuna.SAGE/blob/master/Ajuna.SAGE.Game/Manager/AccountManager.cs)

 - **Asset:**
   The fundamental game object.
 Assets have an owner (`OwnerId`), a collection identifier, a score, a genesis timestamp, and a data array (often referred to as DNA) that encodes various properties using compact, bit-level operations.
+[Ref.C#](https://github.com/ajuna-network/Ajuna.SAGE/blob/master/Ajuna.SAGE.Game/Manager/AssettManager.cs)

 - **Balance:**
   Tracks funds for both accounts and assets.
 Asset-specific balances are managed separately from overall account balances.
+[Ref.C#](https://github.com/ajuna-network/Ajuna.SAGE/blob/master/Ajuna.SAGE.Game/Manager/BalanceManager.cs)

 - **Transition:**
   A state change operation that is defined by: